-FF is a online charity showcase of all the best women/nonbinary gamers.
+FF is an online charity showcase of all the best feminine presenting gamers.
 My team’s goal with this project was to create a site in collaboration with stakeholders to achieve the best possible product to their standards.
 This concept of this product was centered around conflict/resolution with our stakeholder’s goals for their brand identity.

 To create a product based on stakeholder’s needs and raise awareness/participation in online charity events